Ross-mc/wordle-bot/results.md

 - 23/01/2022 - crimp - 6 attempts
 - 24/01/2022 - knoll - 4 attempts
 - 25/01/2022 - sugar - 4 attempts

+A benchmark run of all 12972 valid wordle words resulted in 10476 successful games (a success rate of 80.8%).
+Successful games had an average of 4.6 guesses.